easemob/easemob-uikit-reactnative/docs/v4/en/index.en.md

 - example: complete sample project, dependent on local npm packages.
 Currently, `callkit` and `uikit` are used.
 - examples:
   - room-example: sample project of the `room` package.
+  - product-room-demo: Sample demonstration project of the `product-room` SDK.
+  - product-uikit-demo: Sample demonstration project of the `product-uikit` SDK.
   - callkit-example: sample project of the `callkit` package.
   - uikit-example: sample project of the `uikit` package.
 - node_modules: list of project dependencies managed by the `yarn` tool.